tjohnston-softdev/rsi-facebook-reach/readme.md

 ## Disclaimer
 This repository is based on an internal document written as part of the IT team at Response Services Incorporated.
 It was originally written on 5-6 September 2017.
 While this information appears to still be relevant as of 2021, there is no guarantee that it is accurate or up-to-date.

 The document was converted to markdown on 1-3 Feburary 2021.
 Any organization-specific information was removed, rewritten to fit with the general topic, or elaborated upon.
 The revised document was then shared publicly to GitHub on 3 February 2021.
+The document was declared to be final on 17 May 2021.

 The sources used - both for the original document, and when revising for public release - have been linked in the [Further Reading](#further-reading) section with the name of the author.
 All links have been verified as of 3 Feburary 2021.
 The information used for this document is the property of its respective legal owners.